aakarshitsahay01/aakarshitsahay01/README.md

 - 👋 Hi, I’m @aakarshitsahay01
 - 👀 I’m interested in the field "DATA SCIENCE"
-- 🌱 I’m currently learning Web Scapping API
+- 🌱 I’m currently pursuing B.E in CSE @Sathyabama Institute of Science and Technology
+-